 Identifying High Value Prospects for Account Based Marketing

 Targeting individual accounts can yield higher results for your business.
 Some buyers’ journey may be straightforward.
 But if you have high-value prospects requiring a more intense effort and attention from marketing and sales, you need to have a clearer targeted focus on these.
 How do you identify prospects for Account Based Marketing (ABM)?
-The first thing you need to know is to start an audit of the contacts you already have.
 Here are some tips:

 Look Into Your Existing Contacts